tjltjl/randomix/README.md

 Miscellaneous things related to jax and random numbers.

-Initially, just the Keyer class.
+For now, just the Keyer class.

+(This package is an experimenting with aider, uv, and what it takes to ship a pypi package)

 ## Keyer